 Workers are starting to use augmented reality, virtual assistants, and chatbots, making it easier to engage with Digital Twins and AI.

 3. Using analytics can get valuable insights

-The ever-growing cloud services and new knowledge on machine learning are improving the insights can be extracted from modelling and simulating based on production data.
+The ever-growing cloud services and new knowledge on machine learning are improving the insights that can be extracted from modelling and simulating based on production data.